 While this is a difficult and stressful time, it is important to get quick and straight forward advice.

 The law requires you to file a claim for a personal grievance within 90 days so you need to act quickly to get the best advice.
-Contact Tim Gunn today for free initial consultation.
+Contact Shine Lawyers NZ today for free initial consultation.

 I have been told to attend a Disciplinary meeting